Table of Contents

 Management of Adrenal Insufficiency in Children

 Addison’s disease is a medical diagnosis with a medical line of management.
 Treatment is steroids all lifelong.
-It specifically involves replacement of steroids either in the form of Hydrocortisone or Prednisolone in customized dosage form that suits the individual patient.
+It specifically involves replacement of steroids either in the form of Hydrocortisone or Prednisolone in a customized dosage form that suits the individual patient.
 A subset of patients also requires mineralocorticoids replacement in the form of Fludrocortisone.

 Pediatric patients have to be wary of stressful circumstances which call for the use of escalated doses of steroids to evade the occurrence of Addisonian crisis, a potentially life-threatening complication of Addison’s disease.
 Anything from dental treatment to a major surgery can induce stress in these patients.
 Infections are a significant relay for induction of crisis.